Program Review Process

 3. Appoint Program Representatives: For each unit (e.g., an academic department) that “owns” a program or set of related programs, the dean appoints one or more faculty representatives to conduct the review.
 Depending upon local culture, this could be a faculty member, program director, department chair, or associate chair.
 The program representative should involve faculty in reviewing the data and program review narrative.

-4. IEA Assembles Data: IEA assembles datasets and supplies templates to Senior Associate Dean or Associate Dean for Academic Affairs.
+4. IEA Assembles Data: IE has developed DataInsights dashboards.
+Access to these dashboards is controlled by the Associate Deans.
+Along with templates that are distributed via the Associate Dean.
 Associate Dean is responsible for the distribution of information to the designated program representatives.

 5. Conduct orientation and overview: Program Review representative requests IEA representative to conduct an orientation and overview of the Program Review process and the data elements.